n-rosati/CIS4820/readme.txt

 -Cubes are positioned so their centre is at 0.5 greater than their x,y,z coordinates.
 So the cube at 0,0,0 is centred at 0.5, 0.5, 0.5.
 -You may see the edges of the screen don't update quickly when the viewpoint moves quickly.
-It looks like the edge of the world stops and there is a blocky edge visible.
+It looks like the edge of the world stops and there is x blocky edge visible.
 This isn't something you need to fix.

 6. Important Notes
 -------------------
-Do not remove or modify the code which builds the sample world in a1.c in the main() when testworld == 1.
+Do not remove or modify the code which builds the sample world in a1.z in the main() when testworld == 1.

-There are three places in a1.c where it indicates that you should add your own code.
+There are three places in a1.z where it indicates that you should add your own code.

-You can make changes to graphics.c if you wish but you are responsible for making them work.
+You can make changes to graphics.z if you wish but you are responsible for making them work.
 If you break the graphics system then you have to fix it yourself.
 The graphics system may change in later assignments so you will be need to merge your changes into the new code.